Updated on: 11/14/2019

 Ambulance Chasers and the “Shotgun Approach”

-Although it may seem complicated, the process of obtaining the contact information for large groups of people who have been injured in a motor vehicle accident is relatively simple.
+Although it may seem complicated, the process of obtaining the contact information for large groups of people who have been injured in a car accident is relatively simple.

 All an attorney needs to do is send a public records request to a police agency, such as the Washington State Patrol, and organize the information into one single list of names and addresses.
 Attorneys will typically put together a packet of flyers and other promotional items, throw a cover letter on top, and send it out to as many people from their list as they wish.